NemoAndrea/SpotiStation/README.md

 Let's do one final check if its all set up right: shut down your raspberry pi (`sudo shutdown -h now`) and the raspberry pi should disappear from Spotify devices after a short while.
 Now start up the raspberry pi and see if it shows up in Spotify devices automatically!

-### Setup - Spotify (api control)
+### Setup - Spotify (API control)

 While `spotifyd` actually handles the audio streaming, it does not control playback.
-Playback control and playlist selection etc is done via the Spotify api.
+Playback control and playlist selection etc is done via the Spotify API.
 Luckily, there is a python package for this [called spotipy](https://pypi.org/project/spotipy/).
 Let's install it

 ```
 pip3 install spotipy